Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "10:00 AM",
-          "activity": "Visit the Teamlab Borderless digital art museum", "description": "Immerse yourself in a captivating and innovative digital art experience."
+          "activity": "Visit the Meiji Shrine",
+          "description": "Explore the serene Shinto shrine and learn about its historical significance."
         },
         {
-          "time": "1:00 PM",
+          "time": "2:00 PM",
-          "activity": "Lunch at a traditional sushi restaurant", "description": "Savor the freshest and most expertly prepared sushi in Tokyo."
+          "activity": "Take a food tour of the Shinjuku district", "description": "Discover a variety of traditional and contemporary Japanese cuisine in one of Tokyo's most vibrant neighborhoods."
         },
         {
-          "time": "3:00 PM",
+          "time": "6:00 PM",
-          "activity": "Explore the Meiji Shrine",
-          "description": "Discover the historical and cultural significance of this important Shinto shrine."
+          "activity": "Attend a traditional Japanese cultural performance", "description": "Experience the beauty and artistry of a Kabuki, Noh, or Sumo performance."
         }
       ]
     },